Name Profile

 Viney, Francis Henry

-Viney, Francis HenryPrivate 10036, 2nd Battalion, King's Own (Royal Lancashire Regiment).
-Killed in action in Belgium Saturday, 8th May 1915 aged 27.
-On that day the Battalion was in trenches in front of Frezenburg.
-War Diary records that at 7am the trenches were blown in by shellfire and the enemy advanced and captured the front line.
-He was born and enlisted in Northampton.
-He had been with his Regiment for six years, 4˝ years of which were spent in India.
+Viney was born and enlisted in Northampton.
+He had been with his Regiment for six years, 4½ years of which were spent in India.
 He had been home for 3 days leave at Christmas 1914 before proceeding to the Western Front.
 Third son of Prudence Viney, of 102, Oxford Street, Far Cotton, Northampton.
+He was the brother-in-law of Percy Manning (see above).

 Commemorated on Ypres (Menin Gate) Memorial, panel 12.